 The following administrative processes are available to individuals who believe that they have concerns, or been treated unfairly that their rights have been violated:

-- Student Standards of Conduct, Discipline Procedures and Due Process
+- Student Standards of Conduct, Discipline Procedures, and Due Process AP 5500

-Most complaints, grievances or disciplinary matters should be resolved at the campus/district level.
-If a complaint does not fall into one of the categories above, the complaint should be addressed in writing to the college Vice President of Student Services at the following address:
+Most student complaints, grievances or disciplinary matters should be resolved at the campus and/or district level.
+If a complaint does not fall into one of the categories above, the complaint should be addressed in writing to the college Vice President of Student Services at the following address or email:

 900 Fallon St